eonist/eonist.github.io/_posts/2018-11-22-The-programmatic-iOS-app.md

-My checklist when making a programtic iOS app<!--more-->
+My checklist when making a programmatic iOS app<!--more-->

 1. Clean up the AppDelegate class: